Individual Nutrition Counseling

 Sometimes we know what we need to be eating, but lack the inspiration or the skills to make it happen.
 Cooking classes are an opportunity to learn new techniques, recipes, and time-saving tips, with a focus on simple, nutritious ingredients.
 At these events you get to watch, create and taste the culinary creations, while learning about the health benefits of the foods we use.

 Cooking classes can be held at your home (or mine), and are customizable.
-For example, allergen-friendly kids food, a dairy-free hors d'oeuvres evening, or a diabetic-friendly dessert tasting.
+For example, allergen-friendly kid-friendly food, a dairy-free hors d'oeuvres evening, or a diabetic-friendly dessert tasting.

 I am available for lectures and speaking engagements on different health and nutrition topics.